Petit guide pour bien manger en camping!

 - pasta and/or rice

-- cane of diced tomatoes for sauces
+- can of diced tomatoes for sauces

 - coffee, tea, hot chocolate